 Register Here!

 Military posts brought America’s favorite pastime, baseball, to Arizona in the 1860s, and by the 1880s, the game had really taken hold.
-Historian Mike Anderson will talk about Arizona’s colorful baseball history up to Arizona’s Statehood in 1912.
+Historian Mike Anderson will talk about Arizona’s colorful baseball history up to the first half of the 1900s.

 Register Here!

-While most people know about the role of France and Germany in the American Revolution, Mauro will discuss how Spain helped the patriots in their fight for independence from England.
+While most people know about the role of France and Germany in the American Revolution, Dr. Byrd will discuss how Spain and Spanish America helped the patriots in their fight for independence from England.

 Register Here!